nextiajd/NextiaJD/README.md

 ````
 <dependency>
-  <groupId>edu.upc.essi.dtim.nextiajd</groupId>
+  <groupId>HIDDEN DUE TO DOUBLE-ANONYMITY REQUIREMENTS</groupId>
   <artifactId>nextiajd_2.12</artifactId>
   <version>1.0.1</version>
 </dependency>
 ````

-For more ways to import it, please go <a href="https://central.sonatype.com/artifact/edu.upc.essi.dtim.nextiajd/nextiajd_2.12/1.0.2">here</a>
+For more ways to import it, please go HIDDEN DUE TO DOUBLE-ANONYMITY REQUIREMENTS

 ## Usage